 Canon EF 100mm f/2.8L Macro IS USM: With internal focusing and optical stabilization, it's clear why this is a top of the line professional L-series lens.
 It is a great choice to take out into the field since it is weather sealed.
 Obtain this lens and you'll never need to go searching for another option.

-Tamron AF 90mm f/2.8 Di SP A/M 1:1 Macro: With a very good working distance and recessed front element, you'll most likely never be required to use the lens hood.
+Tamron AF 90mm f/2.8 Di SP A/M 1:1 Macro: With a good working distance and recessed front lens, you'll never need to use the lens hood.
 However, it does not have an internal focusing system, so the lens will extend when closely focusing on a subject.

 An additional potential downside if you desire to use it for portraits is that there is no built-in image stabilization.
 That won't be an issue if it's used with a flash.